 The hospitals interviewed for this project agree that the HVA should be updated frequently and reviewed at least annually, as required by JCAHO (2004).
 By collaborating with Local Emergency Planning Committees (LEPCs), hospitals can keep current with information on changes in threats in their localities.
-43 Hospital D noted that, if appropriate, resources could be reallocated sooner if emergency managers are able to update the HVA as new information arrives (e.g., emerging threats), rather than waiting for an annual review cycle.
-44 These changes can also modify the local hospital's vulnerability to those hazards.
-As an example, Hospital D had rated "preparation for chlorine-related emergencies" as a top priority.
+Hospital D noted that, if appropriate, resources could be reallocated sooner if emergency managers are able to update the HVA as new information arrives (e.g., emerging threats), rather than waiting for an annual review cycle.
+Hospital D had rated "preparation for chlorine-related emergencies" as a top priority.
 When the local potable water facility changed processes, the threat of a large-scale chlorine emergency was eliminated from the community.
 Upon revising the HVA, Hospital D was able to redirect resources to address the next most urgent threat without waiting until the next annual review cycle.

 Characteristics of the community (e.g., businesses, chemical inventory, population, transportation lines, clandestine drug labs, and possible targets of terrorism) influence the type of hazardous substance-related emergencies that a hospital might reasonably anticipate.
 This information should be considered in the HVA.
-These factors range from the number and condition of victims that the hospital might reasonably anticipate, to the rate at which hazard information could become available
+These factors range from the number and condition of victims that the hospital might reasonably anticipate, to the rate at which hazard information could become available during an emergency.